 - 1. Investigate the ultimate principles of knowledge, reality and human conduct; - 2.
 Establish rational methods of evaluating ideas and arguments; - 3.
 Explore the underlying unity and diversity of experience; - 4.
 Provide an historical survey of philosophical ideas; - 5.
 Offer a systematic treatment of major philosophical questions; - 6.
 Afford you a general enrichment in philosophy; and - 7.
-Prepare you for graduate work in philosophy or for advanced study in law, theology, or education.
+Prepare you for graduate work in philosophy or for advanced study in law, theology or education.

-Students majoring in philosophy must complete a minimum of 36 hours of courses toward their major, with a grade of "C" or better.
-Of these 36 hours, these courses must include at least 24 hours of formally registered philosophy courses, and may include up to 12 hours of philosophy department approved courses.
-This latter refers to department agreed substitutions for formally registered philosophy courses from related academic fields.
-Of the formally registered philosophy courses, 24 course hours must be at the 200 level or above and 9 course hours must be at the 300 level or above.
-Courses toward the philosophy major must also include: PHIL 120(3), 200(3), 210(3), either 225(3) or 335(3), and one of 245, 246, 247, 248, 249 or RELS 250(3).
+Students majoring in Philosophy must complete a minimum of 36 semester credit hours of courses toward their major, with a grade of "C" or better.
+Of these 36 semester credit hours, these courses must include at least 24 semester credit hours of formally registered philosophy courses, and may include up to 12 semester credit hours of department approved courses.
+The latter refers to department agreed substitutions for formally registered philosophy courses from related academic fields.
+Of the formally registered philosophy courses, 24 semester credit hours must be at the 200 level or above and 9 semester credit hours must be at the 300 level or above.
+Courses toward the Philosophy major must also include: PHIL 120(3), 200(3), 210(3), either 225(3) or 335(3), and one of 245, 246, 247, 248, 249 or RELS 250(3).
 In addition, if a student is contemplating attending graduate school in philosophy following their bachelor's program, we strongly recommend that they also take all or most of the following course offerings: PHIL 205 or 305, 315(3), 320(3), 325(3), 330(3), 335(3), 355 and 365.
-Philosophy majors are also required to demonstrate competency in a modern or classical language by completion of at least one modern language course at or above the 202-level, or by completing 12 course hours of New Testament Greek I & II and Ecclesiastical Latin I & II.
+Philosophy majors are also required to demonstrate competency in a modern or classical language by completion of at least one modern language course at or above the 202 level, or by completing 12 semester credit hours of New Testament Greek I and II, and Ecclesiastical Latin I and II.